-The required content of these notices can be summarised as follows: they (see art.
+The required content of these notices can be summarised as follows (see art.
 18 et seq.
 Omgevingsvergunningenbesluit).
-They must contain, among other things, the subject of the application, together with a short description of the installation.object of the application.
-In addition, it must be announced at which local authority services where the file will be available for inspection during the period of notice.
+They must contain, among other things, the subject of the application, together with a short description of the object of the application.
+In addition, it must be announced where the file will be available for inspection during the period of notice.
 The possibility must also be mentioned to submit objections and remarks to the municipal authority, either orally, via the inspection counter (previously the environment counter) or in writing.
 If necessary, the notice must also specify the time and place of the information meeting.